dbt-labs/docs.getdbt.com/website/docs/reference/model-configs.md

 The most specific configuration always takes precedence.
 In the project file, for example, configurations applied to a `marketing` subdirectory will take precedence over configurations applied to the entire `jaffle_shop` project.
 To apply a configuration to a model, or directory of models, define the resource path as nested dictionary keys.

-Model configurations in your dbt project have _higher_ precedence than configurations in installed packages.
+Model configurations in your root dbt project have _higher_ precedence than configurations in installed packages.
 This enables you to override the configurations of installed packages, providing more control at a higher level of granularity.

 ## Example